Changing schools in the middle of the year was never in the plan.

 The school could have installed a revolving door, I was there so often.

-Despite my best efforts, Flea’s grades began to slide.
+Despite my best efforts, Flea’s grades continued to slide.
 First in one subject, then two, then three.
-Her teachers reassured me that her marks were fine, but I know my child.
+Her teachers reassured me that her marks were nothing to be alarmed about, but I know my child.
 If she’s getting mostly Cs, something isn’t right.

 It wasn’t just about grades.